dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 Not only that, port 8443 on the Mac is forwarded to port 8443 on the master node. (_Hold that thought!
 There's a problem with redirects and FQDN later._)

 On to the provisioning step.

+**NOTE** Before you continue!
+I [finally realized](https://github.com/openshift/openshift-ansible/pull/319#issuecomment-119374507) that at this point NetworkManager is erroneously taking over responsiblity for the `enp0s8` interface, and the `192.168.100.x` addresses will disappear in short order.
+Subsequently the playbook will fail.
+I'm not sure the best way to fix this.
+The workaround is to simply reboot the nodes at this point.
+Otherwise you can do this for all three boxes.

+{% highlight bash %}
+vagrant ssh master
+sudo systemctl restart NetworkManager sudo systemctl restart network
+{% endhighlight %}

 ## Provisioning with Ansible ##